 My true passion is community building and program development with a focus on inclusion, accessibility, and capacity building.
 I am always open to hearing your ideas on new partnerships and looking for ways to engage with the community.
 Please feel welcome to come and visit me at my studio, The Hive.

-In addition to The Hive, my encaustic work can be found at The Georgian Artisan Shop (Thornbury), Hamel Brooms (St. Jacobs), and 21 Main (Grand Valley).
-I am also a lover of all things local, handcrafted, and interesting.
+In addition to The Hive, my encaustic work can be found at The Georgian Artisan Shop (Thornbury) and Hamel Brooms (St. Jacobs), I am also a lover of all things local, handcrafted, and interesting.
 I love meeting other artists and craftspeople, sampling local cuisine and craft beer, and exploring breweries, wineries, shops, studios, and galleries!

 Encaustics is an ancient art form that involves fusing layers of oil tinted beeswax together with various heating techniques As the layers are built up, objects can be embedded in the wax and gouging techniques are incorporated to create shapes and designs.
 Colours are used simultaneously to add depth and beauty to the work.
 Encaustics is a unique medium which allows participants to explore their creativity while effectively engaging the senses.
 It is both deeply therapeutic while at the same promoting a sense of play.

 Caring for your Encaustic Painting; Encaustic will not melt until it reaches close to 180 degrees.
 It does not like extreme variations in temperature.
 It is also best to not hang your encaustic painting in direct sunlight for long periods of time, or next to a fireplace.

 Encaustic is extremely durable and will not fade or deteriorate, but the surface can be scratched, gouged, or chipped if not handled with care.